Specifyapp/parsers/parsers/svg-to-tailwind/README.md

 The output will differ according to the `path` you set in your rule:

 1. If the `path` targets a directory, the content will be written as a file.
-   By default, this file will be named according to the following pattern: `{assetName}.jsx` (assetName pascalCased).
+   By default, this file will be named according to the following pattern: `{assetName}.tsx` (assetName pascalCased).
    If the asset object contains a `filename` property (e.g. by using the [name-assets-files-by-pattern](https://github.com/Specifyapp/parsers/tree/master/parsers/name-assets-files-by-pattern) parser), the file will be named after it.
 2. If the `path` of your rule targets a file, the content will be written as a JSON object inside it.